 Do you have an interest in information technology?
 Are you a self-starter that is committed to learning new technologies and techniques?
 Do you have good problem-solving skills, communicate effectively and believe in a team dynamic?
 If this sounds like you, you may have a job waiting for you as a network administrator.
 As a new career, network administration can provide you with job security, interesting and challenging work, as well as a better income.
 Florida Technical College (FTC) offers an associate degree program in network administration, including wireless technology, which you can complete in less than two years.

 By earning this network administration degree you will put yourself in a position to meet the demand for network administrators, network field technicians, telecom engineers, and so many more opportunities.
-To make yourself the most desirable candidate for these great jobs, consider these four important qualities that employers look for in new hires:
+To make yourself the most desirable candidate for these great jobs, consider these six important qualities that employers look for in new hires:

 Quality #1: A commitment to keep learning.
 Technology is always changing, which means that to be successful in this career, it requires you to be open to continuous education.
-Your network administration degree from FTC is the right place to start, but future employers want to know that you will be willing to take additional courses, to read up on evolving technologies and take part in professional development opportunities.
+Your network administration degree from Florida Technical College is the right place to start, but future employers want to know that you will be willing to take additional courses, to read up on evolving technologies and take part in professional development opportunities.
 The need to keep learning and growing is what makes a career in network administration so exciting, so embrace it.
 The good news is that it keeps the role of a network administrator interesting with new technology to learn and techniques to master.
 Becoming a network administrator is a great career for those that require continuous learning and growth in their job.

 Quality #3: Problem-solving skills.
 Network administrators are often proactive in their work.
 They set up and maintain networks with the goal of avoiding problems, but they also have to troubleshoot.
 A big part of working in this field is solving technology problems.
 Employers want to know that you can think critically and apply what you have learned about networks to solving problems as they arise.
 It should not be considered failing when a problem arises, without problems there would be no learning.
 An employer wants to see the methodical process you go through when reviewing a problem and coming to a conclusion, even if there are several viable solutions.
 Seeing you go through the process allows the employer to take a hands-off approach to management.
-At FTC, we emphasize problem solving and make sure you have the skills and the practice to be good at technical troubleshooting.
+At Florida Technical College, we emphasize problem solving and make sure you have the qualities and skills and the practice to be good at technical troubleshooting.

 Quality #4: Being self-motivated.
 The work of a network administrator and related fields is highly independent.
 To be able to work on your own and take charge of your daily responsibilities without a lot of oversight is liberating and empowering, but it also requires self-motivation.
 You won’t always have someone looking over your shoulder, telling you what to do next.
 Employers want to see that you can be self-motivated and get your work done without being shadowed.
 If you are a self-starter and can work autonomously, then a job as a network administrator may be the right career path for you.